 This is the first short story by Simone St. James and I loved it.
 Ginette Cox has moved to a suburb of NY from NYC.
 Her doctors have told her that she needs a break.
 Slowly, she becomes obsessed with watching the people in her neighborhood all the while feeling that she cannot leave her house.

 As time goes by, Ginette cannot figure out of she is suffering from severe anxiety or if it is the house that has a hold on her.
-This short, supernatural thriller is perfect for Halloween.
+This short, paranormal book is perfect for Halloween.
+It is also perfect for isolation books with unreliable narrators- is she agoraphobic or is there something else going on?

 Fantasy Isolation Books